The Banking Development District (BDD) Program

 • Promote an asset building consciousness.

-While an institution may see the long-term potential of branching in a newly served area, there is often the short-term concern that it may take a number of years before a branch can attract enough retail deposits to become viable.
+While an institution may see the long-term potential of serving an area that is financially underserved – whether by way of a new branch or an existing branch – there is often the short-term concern that it may take a number of years before a branch can attract enough retail deposits to become viable.

-To encourage participation in the BDD program, $10 million in subsidized public deposits and other benefits are made available to banks and credit unions that open a branch in an underserved community.
-Banks and credit unions that successfully apply for a BDD designation are eligible to receive below market-rate deposits from the state of New York.
-These deposits are intended to lower the financial risk that the branch may incur when opening in an underserved community.
+To encourage participation in the BDD program, $10 million in subsidized public deposits and other benefits are made available to banks and credit unions that open or maintain a branch in an underserved community.
+These deposits are intended to lower the financial risk that the banking institution may incur when opening or maintaining a branch in an underserved community.

 History & Authority